-The project was implemented for one of the Canadian oil and gas companies.
+An OCR solution was implemented for one of the Canadian oil and gas companies.
 The implemented business process implies recognition of the charts which are generated by two or three pens driven by sensors attached to gas pipes.
 These pens plot traces on a rotating paper disk.
 As a result, the disc has the values of different parameters such as gas pressure, water, temperature.
 The next step is to convert this chart into a readable format.

 This conversion process used to be performed manually by our customer’s employees.
 They had to manually delineate the contours of each trace using the mouse and then create the table with the values of the trace.
 Obviously, the whole process was very time-consuming and painful for the employee since he had no room for mistake.
+So, there was a need to build an OCR solution to automate this process.

 The main challenge we faced was how we actually should recognize the chart itself and all the traces it contains.
 The traces on the chart could hardly be seen or overlap each other.